 Flax seeds will add additional Omega 3 fatty acids to the dish.
 We all need more of this!

 Sunflower seeds are high in fat but a great source of protein and B vitamins.
-Sunflower seeds are also high in manganese which if useful for strong healthy feather with a high gloss!
+Sunflower seeds are also high in manganese which if useful for strong healthy feathers with a high gloss!

 Greens such as dark leafy lettuce, kale, Swiss chard and beet greens are a better choice.